 Decent examples of wholegrains are brown rice, wholewheat pasta, whole oats, wholegrain breakfast cereals and wholemeal bread, pitta and – if you’re feeling fancy – tasty chapatti.

-Dairy and dairy alternatives are moo-hoosively good sources of protein and vitamins.
+Dairy and dairy alternatives are massively good sources of protein and vitamins.
 They’re also packed with calcium, which helps keep our bones healthy and strong.

-Dairy-free milk alternatives include soya milk and nut milks.
+Dairy-free milk alternatives include soya milk and nut milk.
 If you choose dairy-free milk then it’s best to go for unsweetened varieties which have been fortified with calcium.

 When choosing cheese, it’s a smart idea to use a strong flavoured one, like mature cheddar.
 Because the strong flavour packs enough of a punch, it means you can use less without sacrificing taste.
 This simple kitchen life hack means you reduce fat and save money too.